kbarvind/cissp_prep/domain7/ptr.md

 The Security Content Automation Protocol (SCAP) is a suite of specifications used to handle vulnerability and security configuration information.
 The National Vulnerability Database provided by NIST uses SCAP.

 ---

+**Hot site:** A site with dedicated storage and real-time data replication, often with shared equipment that allows restoration of service in a very short time.
+**Warm site:** A site that relies on shared storage and backups for recovery.
+**Cold site:** A rented space with power, cooling, and connectivity that can accept equipment as part of a recovery effort.
+**Mobile site:** Non-mainstream alternatives to traditional recovery sites.
+They typically consist of self-contained trailers or other easily relocated units.
+Mobile sites are usually configured as cold sites or warm sites, depending on the disaster recovery plan they are designed to support.
+Security Operations

+---

+A mantrap uses two sets of doors, only one of which can open at a time.
+A mantrap is a type of preventive access control, although its implementation is a physical control.

+---